ranjini-rao/Java-Jive-Junction/README.md

 * Run the command `python app.py` to start the localhost server for the api access.
 The api will get hosted locally at `http://127.0.0.1:5000/`
 * open the index.html file to access the website.

-*Note: the step 4 may fail for a few times due to absence of dependencies in your system.
+*Note: The step 4 may fail for a few times due to absence of dependencies in your system.
 Please note the error and install appropriate dependencies and try again.*